- What is NOCUPP?

 - I thought my taxes paid for the police?

-NOCUPP is a non-profit organization that manages the Expanded Neighborhood Patrol program in?seven North Oak Cliff neighborhoods.
+NOCUPP is a non-profit organization that manages the Expanded Neighborhood Patrol program in nine North Oak Cliff neighborhoods.

 Expanded Neighborhood Patrol (ENP) is a program authorized by the Dallas Police Department (DPD) in which neighborhood organizations may hire armed, uniformed, off-duty police officers to patrol their area.
 The organizations may also rent a Dallas police car for use by the officers.
 Uniformed officers, using the squad car, patrol participating neighborhoods, supplementing normal DPD patrols.
 Many neighborhoods in Dallas are taking advantage of this program as an added step to controlling crime.